voucherly/voucherly-docs/docs/guides/integrations/ecommerce-plugins/shopify.md

         - In **Additional details**, *Dopo aver cliccato "Paga ora", riceverai una mail con le istruzioni per il pagamento*.
         - In **Payment instructions**, *Ti è stata inviata una mail contenente le istruzioni per il pagamento.
 Clicca sul link ricevuto e completa l'acquisto in modo sicuro su Voucherly*.

-6. Go to **Settings > Domains** and get your Shopify store URL, in the format mydomain.myshopify.com.
+7. Go to **Settings > Domains** and get your Shopify store URL, in the format mydomain.myshopify.com.
-7. (optional) By default, the entire amount of the order will be payable with vouchers.
+8. (optional) By default, the entire amount of the order will be payable with vouchers.
 To limit payments via vouchers to only certain products, assign a dedicated tag (*Food Product Tag*) to them.

 ### Voucherly

-1. Sign in to your Voucherly dashboard.
+1. Sign in to the Dashboard.
 2. Go to **Impostazioni** > **Attività** > **[Integrazioni](https://dashboard.voucherly.it/merchant/integrations)** and click on Shopify:
     - Click on ⚙️ next to *Parametri*.
     - Edit your settings.